Andrew Davis (director): 1969–1978: early works to directorial breakthrough

-For the 1969 film Medium Cool, Davis was mentored by cinematographer and director Haskell Wexler with whom he worked on Medium Cool.
-Wexler and Davis reunited in 2014 to discuss the film before a screening at the Pollock Theater on the campus of the University of California, Santa Barbara.

-Davis continued his film career as a director of photography for the films Cool Breeze (1972), Private Parts (1972), Hit Man (1972), and The Slams (1973).
+Davis worked as a director of photography for the films Cool Breeze (1972), Private Parts (1972), Hit Man (1972), and The Slams (1973), for B-movie producer Gene Corman.

 In 1975, Davis was credited for his writing, cinematography, and producing for the family film Paco, directed by Robert Vincent O'Neil and starring José Ferrer and Allen Garfield.
 Also in 1975, Davis was the director of photography for Menahem Golan's Lepke.

 Afterwards he worked on two Charles Band films Mansion of the Doomed (1976) as cinematographer, and Crash!
 (1977) as director of photography.

-On this period of his life Davis said "when I went to work for Gene Corman for Cool Breeze, Hit Man, Private Parts, and The Slams, they had small $300,000 budgets or less.
+On this period of his life Davis said:

+"When I went to work for Gene Corman for Cool Breeze, Hit Man, Private Parts, and The Slams, they had small $300,000 budgets or less.
 It allowed me to see what it took to make a movie.
 I worked with first time directors, learned with them, and could recommend things, so I was able to get my hands in the works.
 Everybody was a character.
 When I worked with Menahem Golan for Lepke, I got to shoot in 35mm anamorphic Panavision and Tony Curtis was a big actor.
 There were fancy sets and arclights, so it was a big deal for me.
 I worked on some other really small movies with Charles Band like Crash! and Mansion of the Doomed.
 I did this because I wanted to see what it was like to make a movie for very little money.
 This allowed me to later say ‘let’s try to make Stony Island’."